yash-sharma1/docs-site/docs/list.md

 * `quote-asset-symbol`: For now, only support BNB as quote asset.
 * `init-price`: the initial price for your asset, it is boosted by **1e8**
 * `proposal-id`: this corresponds to the listing proposal that is passed
+* `from`: this address should be the issuer of base asset

 Example on **mainnet**: